digitalocean/k8s-adoption-journey/docs/05-ci-cd/setup-continuous-integration.md

     4. For deployment tests, the whole suite of microservices is deployed to the DEV environment in a dedicated namespace (unique across PRs) using Tilt.
 The [dev](https://github.com/digitalocean/kubernetes-sample-apps/tree/master/microservices-demo/tilt-resources/dev) profile is being used.
     5. Then, load tests are performed via the smoke tests step.
     6. Finally, clean up is performed.
 The microservices setup allocated for the PR is destroyed, including associated Docker images pushed to the registry.

-!!!note

-    - You should change the following environment variables at the top of your CI workflow file (if your setup is different):
-      ```yaml
-      env:
-        DOCR_ENDPOINT: "<YOUR_CUSTOM_DOCR_ENDPOINT_HERE>"
-        CLUSTER_NAME: "<YOUR_DEV_DOKS_CLUSTER_NAME_HERE>"
-        REGION: "<YOUR_DEV_DOKS_CLUSTER_REGION_HERE>"
-        K8S_NAMESPACE: "<YOUR_PROJECT_CUSTOM_NAMESPACE_HERE>-${{ github.event.pull_request.number }}"
-      ```
-    - In order to run deployment tests, the example CI workflow provided in this guide creates a dedicated Kubernetes namespace to deploy microservices on your target DOKS development cluster.
-It is suffixed using the PR number which is unique across PRs.
-When it finishes, it will try to clean up all associated resources such as the provisioned Kubernetes namespace, and docker images from the registry.
-For docker registry, you still need to run garbage collection (not triggered automatically in the workflow because it puts the DOCR in read-only mode, hence other PR workflows will fail at the docker clean up step).

 Following diagram shows the `Online Boutique PR CI` workflow composition: